carlos-menezes/website/posts/dll-hijacking.md

 The first part of this process is finding a DLL to hijack.
 You could do guess work or use a debugger to view what DLLs are loaded, but I've opted for [Sysinternals Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon), "an advanced monitoring tool for Windows that shows real-time file system, registry and process/thread activity".

-Procmon accepts a list of displays filters which allows you to filter the noise of the output.
+Procmon accepts a list of display filters which allows you to filter the noise of the output.
 For this particular case, I want to include the following filters:

 - `PROCCESS NAME    IS  gta_sa.exe  INCLUDE` (only output logs for the `gta_sa.exe` process)
 - `PATH ENDS WITH   .dll    INCLUDE` (only output logs where the path of the object subject to an operation ends in `.dll`)